luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2023-09-29-social-media-overuse.md

 It doesn't scratch the itch of my daily social need so I end up _exhausted_ but still needing some real face-to-face interaction.
 Communicating with just written words (without tone and body language) doesn't even compare to face to face communication which includes both three.

 I may be irremediably nostalgic but everyday I miss the times before constant communication and social media apps.

+Edit on november 2, 2023: [This manifesto](https://flamedfury.com/manifesto/#the-old-web) expressed very clear what I mean in the last sentence (in part)